 The soul of Kerala is in its fabulous villages.
 The breathtaking beauty and peaceful ambiance of Kerala villages is a refreshing experience.
 Villages dotted with rivers, tall coconut trees, green paddy fields and the wonderful traditional homes take you to another world.

-Laid back life of this villages will be a break from the hustle bustle of city life.
-The simple life of the villagers give a different experience for everyone.
-The villagers in Kerala follows the traditional values and are happy and contented with their simple life.
+Laid back life of these villages will be a break from the hustle bustle of city life.
+The simple life of the villagers gives a different experience for everyone.
+The villagers in Kerala follow the traditional values and are happy with their simple life.

 Living in these charming villages among the innocent villagers will definitely be the most memorable times of your life.
 Spending time in the lap of nature in the greenery of villages will give you the pleasure of perfect holidays.
 The pure, serene and lively atmosphere of villages offers a heavenly experience.

 There are wonderful tourist villages in Kerala.
 Aranmula, Kumarakom, Kovalam, Punnathoor Kotta are some of the popular tourist villages in Kerala.
-These villages gives knowledge about the culture and tradition of the land.
+These villages give knowledge about the culture and tradition of the land.

-The sleepy Kerala villages offers you the sight of rich and diverse vegetation, beautiful temples, rivers many exotic birds etc. You will be mesmerised by the beauty of this villages.
+The sleepy Kerala villages offer you the sight of rich and diverse vegetation, beautiful temples, rivers, many exotic birds etc. You will be mesmerised by the beauty of these villages.
 Once you visit the villages you can never forget this experience.

 Seasons & Best time to visit Kerala